A Checklist for Keeping Your Team Motivated

 Link to form

-Motivating a team does not rely on a big annual speech or one-off incentives.
-What creates a truly motivating environment are regular and visible gestures: recognizing efforts at the right time, ritualizing collective learning, celebrating even modest victories.
-These managerial reflexes seem simple, but they require consistency and genuine intention.
-This checklist will help you incorporate them into your daily routine as a manager, without spending hours on them, and with a tangible impact on your team's commitment and cohesion.
+Motivating your team doesn’t rely on a big annual speech or one-off incentives.
+What creates a truly motivating environment are regular, visible actions: acknowledging efforts at the right moment, making collective learning a regular practice, and celebrating even small victories.
+These habits may seem simple, but they require consistency and genuine commitment.
+This checklist helps integrate them into a manager’s daily routine without requiring hours of effort, while having a direct impact on team engagement and cohesion.

 In this checklist, you will find:

-• Guidelines for giving individual recognition feedback: more specific than a simple compliment, action-oriented, and strong enough to be shared beyond the 1:1 setting and reinforce the culture of recognition within the team.
+• Guidelines for providing personalized recognition feedback: more specific than a simple compliment, grounded in specific actions, and impactful enough to be shared beyond one-on-one meetings to foster a culture of recognition across the team

-• A simple practice for addressing successes and failures as a team: ritualize sharing time during team meetings, highlight small victories, normalize unsuccessful attempts, and turn every exchange into an opportunity for shared learning.
+• A simple practice for addressing successes and failures as a team: make sharing sessions a regular part of team meetings, highlight small victories, normalize unsuccessful attempts, and turn every discussion into a shared learning experience

-• Reflexes to adopt when giving praise at key moments: use an energizing and sincere tone, identify pivotal moments such as the end of a sprint, the start of a vacation, or the completion of a project, and choose the appropriate informal channels so that recognition arrives quickly and in the right place.
+• Tips for offering praise at key moments: identify pivotal moments—such as the end of a sprint, the start of a vacation, or the completion of a project—and choose the right channels to ensure that recognition is delivered quickly and in the right place

-Motivating a team does not rely on a big annual speech or one-off incentives.
-What creates a truly motivating environment are regular and visible gestures: recognizing efforts at the right time, ritualizing collective learning, celebrating even modest victories.
-These managerial reflexes seem simple, but they require consistency and genuine intention.
-This checklist will help you incorporate them into your daily routine as a manager, without spending hours on them, and with a tangible impact on your team's commitment and cohesion.
+Motivating your team doesn’t rely on a big annual speech or one-off incentives.
+What creates a truly motivating environment are regular, visible actions: acknowledging efforts at the right moment, making collective learning a regular practice, and celebrating even small victories.
+These habits may seem simple, but they require consistency and genuine commitment.
+This checklist helps integrate them into a manager’s daily routine without requiring hours of effort, while having a direct impact on team engagement and cohesion.

 In this checklist, you will find:

-• Guidelines for giving individual recognition feedback: more specific than a simple compliment, action-oriented, and strong enough to be shared beyond the 1:1 setting and reinforce the culture of recognition within the team.
+• Guidelines for providing personalized recognition feedback: more specific than a simple compliment, grounded in specific actions, and impactful enough to be shared beyond one-on-one meetings to foster a culture of recognition across the team

-• A simple practice for addressing successes and failures as a team: ritualize sharing time during team meetings, highlight small victories, normalize unsuccessful attempts, and turn every exchange into an opportunity for shared learning.
+• A simple practice for addressing successes and failures as a team: make sharing sessions a regular part of team meetings, highlight small victories, normalize unsuccessful attempts, and turn every discussion into a shared learning experience

-• Reflexes to adopt when giving praise at key moments: use an energizing and sincere tone, identify pivotal moments such as the end of a sprint, the start of a vacation, or the completion of a project, and choose the appropriate informal channels so that recognition arrives quickly and in the right place.
+• Tips for offering praise at key moments: identify pivotal moments—such as the end of a sprint, the start of a vacation, or the completion of a project—and choose the right channels to ensure that recognition is delivered quickly and in the right place

 FAQ